New products give traffic teams the ability to measure e-scooter use, red light running and jaywalking; white paper explores traffic data accuracy

 KITCHENER, Ontario, Feb.
 26, 2020 — Miovision, a Canadian company using computer vision, artificial intelligence and advanced modelling to help cities modernize their approach to traffic management, today launched two new products to measure multimodal traffic and a whitepaper examining how cities should evaluate the accuracy of traffic data.

 At a livestreamed event in Kitchener today, Miovision launched two new products:

-E-scooter counts: Miovison has launched e-scooter studies as a new product available for traffic data gathered via Miovision Scout.
+- E-scooter counts: Miovision has launched e-scooter studies as a new product available for traffic data gathered via Miovision Scout.
 This allows cities and towns to quantify e-scooter use on their streets – volumes and turning movement counts.
 E-scooter studies are available in beta today.

 “E-scooters offer cities a great environmentally-friendly, affordable, short-distance mobility option,” said Tim Lavell, Miovision’s VP, Revenue Operations.
 “But, when unfamiliar users try a new mode of transportation, safety is a concern.
 A 2018 study found that riding e-scooters can be 13 times riskier than biking and 100 times riskier than walking.
 Cities and towns need accurate data on how this new mode of transportation is being used to identify what they can do to make road networks more hospitable for e-scooter riders.”

 “In crowded cities, it’s easy to become impatient,” said Erin Skimson, Miovision’s VP, Product Management & Corporate Programs.
 “But, when a driver runs a red light, or a pedestrian crosses against the light, they are putting themselves – and others – at risk.
 The consequences are dire – nearly 125 people are killed every day in North America.
 What cities and towns need is accurate, 24/7 traffic data to show them where the high risk intersections are so they can make improvements – before someone is hurt or killed.”